 When purchasing a replacement garage door or adding one to a new home, it’s important to understand standard garage door sizes.
 Given the variety in dimension combinations, it’s difficult to label any one option as a standard garage door size, but some sizes are certainly more common than others.
-Single garage doors typically range from 7-8 feet high by 8-10 feet wide, double garage doors range from 7-8 feet high by 16-18 feet wide, and RV garage doors can be 10-14 high by 10-14 feet wide.
+Here is the standard garage door size based on height and width: 2

 - Garage Door Designs